drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/04.theme-product/docs.md

 ### Theming products
 The default product template is commerce-product.html.twig

-- The product template will be used for product pages and product fields displayed with the "Rendered entity" formatter.
+- The product template will be used for product pages and product fields displayed with the *Rendered entity* formatter.
-- Use "Manage display" for your product type to make sure that all the fields you want displayed are enabled for the active display mode.
-(The "Default" display mode is used for product pages; display mode is a configuration option for rendered entities.)
+- Use *Manage display* for your product type to make sure that all the fields you want displayed are enabled for the active display mode.
+(The *Default* display mode is used for product pages; display mode is a configuration option for rendered entities.)
 - If you want to display variation fields, product variation field injection should be enabled.
 Also, make sure that all the variation fields you want displayed are enabled for the Default display mode for the variation type.

 #### Available variables
-- **attributes**: HTML attributes for the wrapper. (*not to be confused with "product attributes"*)
+- **attributes**: HTML attributes for the wrapper. (*not to be confused with **product attributes***)
 - **product_entity**: The product entity.
 - **product_url**: The product URL.
 - **product**: The rendered product fields.